What We Do

 Donaghadee Floral Decorations

-In 2019 the Association worked with local traders to erect some 60 hanging baskets around Donaghadee.
+The Association works with local traders to erect 75 hanging baskets around Donaghadee.
 This involved fixing brackets, purchasing baskets and arranging their planting with local suppliers.

 Donaghadee Community Projects

 Each year the Association engages in at least one community based project.
 Examples over the past few years have been

 - Get Ready for School – The Association worked closely with local schools to produce a booklet with advice on tips for parents of pre-school children on how best to prepare them for school.